Table of contents

 Key Highlights:

 • Statues and Sculptures: The bastion features numerous statues, including a prominent one of St. Stephen I, Hungary's first king.
-These works of art add to the historical atmosphere and offer excellent photo opportunities.
+The statues boost the atmospheric history and are great for photo taking too.

-• Café Options: There are several charming cafés where you can sit down with a cup of coffee or a light snack while enjoying the view.
+• Café Options: There are a couple of lovely cafes where you get to have a coffee or a light meal while enjoying the view.

 Explore the Historic Buda Castle